fiso64/slsk-batchdl/README.md

-  --pref-max-samplerate <rate>   Preferred maximum sample rate (default: 96000) --pref-strict-artist           Prefer download if filepath contains track artist --pref-banned-users <list>     Comma-separated list of users to deprioritize
+  --pref-max-samplerate <rate>   Preferred maximum sample rate (default: 96000) --pref-strict-artist           Prefer download if filepath contains track artist --pref-banned-users <list>     Comma-separated list of users to deprioritize --strict                       Skip files with missing properties instead of accepting by
+                                 default; if --min-bitrate is set, ignores any files with unknown bitrate.

   -a --aggregate                 When input is a string: Instead of downloading a single
                                  track matching the search string, find and download all